nbuckley96/OEAS-895-Capstone-Beam-CP-Project/README.md

 The ASCII spreadsheet used in this project was too large (730 MB) to be placed on GitHub so it was placed in a Google drive folder that can be accessed from the following link:  https://drive.google.com/drive/folders/121quulvUFnAvhx-pjFLY6Aylj8F8iCJY?usp=sharing.
 'Data Processing Info' on the ASCII spreadsheet used in this project can be found within the 'Raw Data' folder and was included with the ASCII spreadsheet upon download.

-Though unrelated to the model, an ODV Collection file has been placed in the 'Raw Data' folder and can be useful for initial data visualization.
+Though unrelated to the model an ODV Collection file, 'IDP2021_GEOTRACES_IDP2021_Seawater_Sensor_Data_v1_fWAsARBb', has been placed in the 'Raw Data' folder and can be useful for initial data visualization.

 # Notebooks